FCA's challenges in focus as Ferrari makes Milan debut

+German drugmaker Stada said it has decided to support an offer from Bain Capital and Cinven for 66 euros per share, valuing the company at about 5.32 billion euros.

-MILAN Ferrari RAC.MI made a flat debut in Milan on Monday as the luxury sportscar maker completed its divorce from Fiat Chrysler Automobiles (FCHA.MI), leaving the parent to fight its future alone.
+MILAN Ferrari made a flat debut in Milan on Monday as the luxury sportscar maker completed its divorce from Fiat Chrysler Automobiles, leaving the parent to fight its future alone.

 Fiat Chrysler (FCA) shed a third of its market value as a result of Ferrari's spin off, putting the world's seventh largest carmaker's operational challenges in focus, including a high debt pile, product delays and calls for a merger that remain rebuffed.